bokch0yy/bokch0yy/README.md

 🌟 hi my names bok or kise :D

-🌟 i don't have a dni list, just don't be weird and we'll be cool
+🌟 i don't have a dni list, just don't be weird and we'll be cool :p

+🌟 i identify as a threat, my pronouns are try/me

 🌟 im a really shy person so whisp if u wanna talk or wtv, i love making friends :3